All Products

 Note

 Up to four partitions can be created on an MBR disk.
 The partitions can be all primary partitions, or three primary partitions and one extended partition.
-The extended partition must be divided into logical partitions before it can be used.
-For more information, see Partition formats.
+Before the extended partition can be used, the partition must be divided into logical partitions.
+For more information, see the Partition formats section in the "Overview" topic.

 4. In this example, only one primary partition is created.
 Enter p and press the Enter key to create a primary partition.